The Thomas Crown Affair (1999 film): Theatrical

-The Thomas Crown Affair premiered on July 27, 1999, and was theatrically released in the United States on August 6, 1999, by United Artists and Metro-Goldwyn-Mayer.
+The Thomas Crown Affair premiered on July 27, 1999, and was theatrically released in the United States on August 6, 1999 by United Artists and Metro-Goldwyn-Mayer.

 Home media

-The Thomas Crown Affair was released on DVD in the LaserDisc format on January 4, 2000, in the United States by MGM Home Entertainment.
+The Thomas Crown Affair was released on VHS and DVD in the LaserDisc format on January 4, 2000 in the United States by MGM Home Entertainment.
 The DVD includes comments from director John McTiernan.
-When the film was broadcast on TBS, the Pepsi One logo on the can, from which Banning drinks, had to be deleted.
+When the film was broadcast on TBS, the Pepsi One logo on the can from which Catherine Banning (Rene Russo) drinks had to be deleted.

 Reception

 Box office

 The Thomas Crown Affair grossed $69.3 million domestically (United States and Canada) and $55.0 million in other territories, for a worldwide total of $124.3 million, against a budget of $48 million.
 It peaked at No. 4, in its first week of release, and spent its first seven weeks in the Top 10 at the domestic box office.

+Critical response

+Metacritic, which uses a weighted average, assigned the a score of 72 out of 100, based on 23 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

+David Edelstein writing for Slate.com felt that this was an unnecessary remake, but gave a positive review: "We didn't need it, but we got it anyway--and it's pretty terrific."
+He praised the smart overhaul of the script, and the "movie star" performance from Russo.

+Owen Gleiberman of Entertainment Weekly gave it a B+ grade, praising Tiernan for his light touch direction, and calls it an improvement over the original in several ways.
+He finds it similar to the film Entrapment and criticizes it for being "built out of spare parts we've seen in countless other films".